xplosionmind/old.tommi.space/_notes/public/Internet Freedom.md

 ---
 date: 2020-07-10
-updated: 2021-05-28T22:12:21.246600+02:00
+updated: 2021-09-26T13:23:54+02:00
-tags: geek draft
+tags: geek
-redirect_from: ["/internet-freedom-notes", "/internet-freedom-roadmap", "/internet-freedom-roadmap", "/road-to-internet-freedom", "/internet-freedom-path", "/path-to-internet-freedom"]
+redirect_from: ['/internet-freedom-notes', '/internet-freedom-roadmap', '/internet-freedom-roadmap', '/road-to-internet-freedom', '/internet-freedom-path', '/path-to-internet-freedom']
-description: 'Insights and steps towards a greater digital awareness and freedom'
+description: Insights and steps towards a greater digital awareness and freedom
 main: true
 todo:
-  - 'finish to properly write this'
 ---
-This awesome and revolutionary tool which goes by *the Internet* is <u>so powerful that some of it became a threat to the freedom of its users</u>, who, in exchange for services, indifferently hand over their data, therefore giving up personal independence and liberty.
+This awesome and revolutionary tool which goes by *the Internet* is <u>so powerful that in certain ways it is becoming <strong>a threat</strong> to the freedom of its users</u>, who, in exchange for services, <u>indifferently hand over their data</u>, therefore giving up personal independence and liberty.

-Essentially, internet freedom is the concern for two overlapping macro-themes:
+Essentially, I interpret internet freedom as the joint concern for two overlapping macro-themes:

-- privacy and security of digital tools
+- **privacy** and security of digital tools
-- decentralization and de-monopolization regarding both hardware and software development
+- **decentralization** and **de-monopolization** regarding both hardware and software development

-Below are noted various arguments, thoughts, speeches, documents, ideas and step-by-step guides in order to better tackle the core issues .

 <div class='blue box'>
-	I wish I had both the time and the knowledge to write some in-depth articles about the just mentioned topics.
-Nevertheless, on the web there are <u>plenty of great content</u> addressing them better than I could possibly do.
+	I wish I had both the time and the knowledge to write some in-depth articles about the topics mentioned above, but I am still studying and trying to better tackle the problems of the internet and their roots, in order to form a well-grounded opinion.
+For this reason, content of this page is pretty random and schematic.
 </div>

 <br>